bodrick/awesome/TOPICS.md

 *   [open-amt-cloud-toolkit/open-amt-cloud-toolkit](https://github.com/open-amt-cloud-toolkit/open-amt-cloud-toolkit) - Open Active Management Technology (Open AMT) Cloud Toolkit provides modular microservices and libraries for integration of hardware provisioning, out-of-band (OOB) manageability, and other Intel® Active Management Technology (Intel® AMT).
 The toolkit makes it easier for IT departments and independent software vendors (ISVs) to adopt, integrate, and customize out-of-band management solutions for Intel vPro® platforms.
 *   [Ylianst/MeshCentral](https://github.com/Ylianst/MeshCentral) - A complete web-based remote monitoring and management web site.
 Once setup you can install agents and perform remote desktop session to devices on the local network or over the Internet.

-## intel

-*   [open-amt-cloud-toolkit/open-amt-cloud-toolkit](https://github.com/open-amt-cloud-toolkit/open-amt-cloud-toolkit) - Open Active Management Technology (Open AMT) Cloud Toolkit provides modular microservices and libraries for integration of hardware provisioning, out-of-band (OOB) manageability, and other Intel® Active Management Technology (Intel® AMT).
-The toolkit makes it easier for IT departments and independent software vendors (ISVs) to adopt, integrate, and customize out-of-band management solutions for Intel vPro® platforms.
-*   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders!
-Be it 3D Transform, Blur, complex Masking, or even custom shaders, you'll find it all here.

 ## out-of-band

 *   [open-amt-cloud-toolkit/open-amt-cloud-toolkit](https://github.com/open-amt-cloud-toolkit/open-amt-cloud-toolkit) - Open Active Management Technology (Open AMT) Cloud Toolkit provides modular microservices and libraries for integration of hardware provisioning, out-of-band (OOB) manageability, and other Intel® Active Management Technology (Intel® AMT).
 The toolkit makes it easier for IT departments and independent software vendors (ISVs) to adopt, integrate, and customize out-of-band management solutions for Intel vPro® platforms.